 INTRODUCTION: The war in Zaire - and the tide appears to be turning in favour of government forces.

-INTRODUCTION: The war in Zaire - and the tide appears to be turning in favour of government forces.
+Background: INTRODUCTION: The war in Zaire - and the tide appears to be turning in favour of government forces.
 Zairean and Moroccan troops were reported by a military spokesman to have re-captured the town of Mutshatsha, the first major victory of their 11-day counter-offensive against rebels in the southern copper-mining province of Shaba.
 Mutshatsha, regarded by the government as an important target, was seized by the rebels -- said to be former Katangese gendarmes -- a month ago.
 On Sunday (24 April), President Mobutu Sese Seko visited his front line troops in the area.

 SYNOPSIS: Mutshatsha was only 32 kilometres away and the troops were preparing for the final assault.
 President Mobutu wore the combat dress of a three-star general as he talked to officers about the offensive.
 There was no sign here of the government's special force of pygmy warriors, although the little men with their poisoned arrows and fearsome reputation were said to have arrived at the front a week earlier.
 Regular troops said they had been moved to other areas.